mhucka/zowie/README.md

 At this time, the following methods are available:

-* **`wherefrom`**: prepends the Zotero item URI to the ["Where from"](https://developer.apple.com/documentation/coreservices/kmditemwherefroms) metadata field of a file, which is typically used by web browsers to store a file's download origin.
-[DEVONthink](https://www.devontechnologies.com/apps/devonthink) sets the docoument "URL" property value from this field upon file import and export.
-If macOS Spotlight indexing is turned on for the volume containing the file, the macOS Finder will display the upated "Where from" values in the Get Info panel of the file; if Spotlight is not turned on, the Get info panel will not be updated, but commands such as `xattr` will correctly show changes to the value.
-This metadata field is a list; thus, that it is possible to add a value without losing previous values.
-However, DEVONthink only uses the first value, and most other applications do not even provide a way to view the value(s).

 *  **`findercomment`**: prepends the Zotero item URI to the Finder comments for the file.
 Zuppa tries to be careful how it does this: if it finds a Zotero URI as the first thing in the comments, it replaces that URI instead of prepending a new one.
 However, Finder comments are notorious for being easy to damage or lose, so beware that Zuppa may irretrievably corrupt any existing Finder comments on the file.

+*  **`wherefrom`**: prepends the Zotero item URI to the "Where from" metadata field of a file (the [`com.apple.metadata:kMDItemWhereFroms`](https://developer.apple.com/documentation/coreservices/kmditemwherefroms) extended attribute).
+This field is displayed as "Where from" in Finder "Get Info" panels.
+It is typically used by web browsers to store a file's download origin.
+If macOS Spotlight indexing is turned on for the volume containing the file, the macOS Finder will display the upated "Where from" values in the Get Info panel of the file; if Spotlight is not turned on, the Get info panel will not be updated, but commands such as `xattr` will correctly show changes to the value.
+This metadata field is a list; thus, that it is possible to add a value without losing previous values.

 *  **`pdfsubject`**: rewrites the _Subject_ metadata field in the PDF file.
 This is not the same as the _Title_ field.
 For some users, the _Subject_ field is not used for any purpose and thus can be usefully hijacked for storing the Zotero item URI.
 This makes the value accessible from macOS Preview, Adobe Acrobat, DEVONthink, and presumably any other application that can read the PDF metadata fields.